UCL/ucl_software_carpentry/git/git_instructions.md

 SSH keys and GitHub
 -------------------

-You'll  want to set things up so that you don't have to keep typing in your password whenever you interact with GitHub via the command line.
+You may want to set things up so that you don't have to keep typing in your password whenever you interact with GitHub via the command line.

-Do this with an "ssh keypair".
-You should have created a keypair if you followed the Software Carpentry shell training.
+You can do this with an "ssh keypair".
+You may have created a keypair in the Software Carpentry shell training.
 Go to the [ssh settings page](https://github.com/settings/ssh) on GitHub and upload your public key by copying the content from your computer.
 (Probably at .ssh/id_rsa.pub)

 If you have difficulties, the instructions for this are [on the GitHub website](https://help.github.com/articles/generating-ssh-keys).
 Ask your demonstrator for help here if you need it.